 - Continuous monitoring and adaptation

-- A balance between automation and human oversight
+- A balance between automation and human supervision

 In trading, there are no secrets—only discipline, analysis, and the willingness to learn and adapt.
 A trading bot, when used wisely, can be a powerful ally in achieving consistent profits.